varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 Please note this guide assumes you have [Ubuntu GNOME](http://ubuntugnome.org/) installed on your computer.
 This distribution is easy to set up, manage and is quite popular among computer literate masses.
 Installation procedure itself is not covered under this guide as it can make the guide that much longer to read.

 While all commands mentioned in this guide should work on most other Gnu/Linux distributions as well, however you _may_ encounter issues specific to that particular distribution.
-Predicting all of them are of course, impossible and beyong the scope of this document.
+Predicting all of them are of course, impossible and beyond the scope of this document.
 However, I can point you to the general direction - to resolve issues, you might want to seek help in communication mediums (such as mailing lists, forums, Question and Answer websites) meant for that distribution.
 For example, you are reading this guide but using Fedora _and_ have an issue, try approaching [Fedora Forum](http://www.fedoraforum.org/).
 Similarly for other distributions.

 1. Do you know what a terminal is?
 Do you know the meaning of "execute"?
 1. Are you familiar with the terms 'binaries/executables'?